 As we move forward in an increasingly competitive job market, the importance of accurate and efficient hiring cannot be overstated.

 Skill assessment tests play a critical role in this context, helping to match the right talent with the right role.
-They contribute to building a competent and effective workforce, which is essential for the growth and success of any organization.
+They contribute to building a competent and effective workforce, which is essential for the growth and success of any organisation.